microsoft/fluentui/packages/react-avatar/SPEC.md

   /** Icon displayed when there's no image or intials available, or if `display="icon"`. */ icon?: ShorthandValue<{}>;

-  /** What the avatar displays.
-This can be used to override the default behavior, for example to show the icon even
-   *  if the avatar has initials that could be shown as the label. */ display?: 'image' | 'label' | 'icon';

   /**
    * Optional activity indicator
    * * active: the avatar will be decorated according to activeDisplay